A long-standing recommendation is that the optimal WordPress featured image size is 1200 x 675, a 16:9 (landscape) aspect ratio.

 Will optimizing your featured images for AI Mode and AI Overviews result in more clicks?
 Will it result in more quality backlinks?

-This is something you’ll only be able to find out through experimentation and measurement.
+This is something you can find out through experimentation and measurement.